Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 The distributions of these quantities are plotted in Figure \ref{fig:flyby_stats}.
 Each panel shows a histogram of one quantity for all of the 2000 MC Segue 2 orbits, measured with respect to one of the CPS model orbits.
 The top row is calculated with the Fit CPS Orbit, while the bottom row is calculated with the Tracer CPS Orbit.
 For lookback time, relative velocity, and angle, we include solid and dotted lines denoting the mean and standard deviation of the distribution.
 Numerical values of these statistics are provided in Table \ref{tab:flybys} along with the corresponding values for the fiducial Segue 2 orbit.

 For the impact parameters, the distributions are folded at zero (as negative impact parameters are impossible), so simply calculating and reporting the mean and standard deviation are not appropriate.
-Instead, we estimate the probability that Segue 2 has an impact parameter inside the stream as follows: We use $\sigma_{\phi_2} = 2.92$ kpc (the angular width of the stream in $\phi_2$ as described in Section \ref{subsec:fits}, converted to a length assuming a distance of 35 kpc) as an estimate for the width of the stream.
+Instead, we estimate the probability that Segue 2 has an impact parameter inside the stream as follows.
+We use $\sigma_{\phi_2} = 2.92$ kpc (the angular width of the stream in $\phi_2$ as described in Section \ref{subsec:fits}, converted to a length assuming a distance of 35 kpc) as an estimate for the width of the stream.
 The solid green line in the left column of panels denotes $\sigma_{\phi_2}$, while the dashed and dot-dashed lines in the impact parameter panels show the 68th and 95th percentile of the impact parameters.
 In our analysis, we consider impact parameters within $2\sigma_{\phi_2}=5.84$ kpc to be ``direct hits,'' i.e. Segue 2's center of mass passes within the radius from the stream's orbit that contains approximately 95\% of the stream stars.
+We refer to interactions with impact parameters larger than $\sigma_{\phi_2}$ as ``close passages.''
 Table \ref{tab:flybys} reports the percentage of Segue 2 orbits with impact parameters less than $\sigma_{\phi_2}$ and $2\sigma_{\phi_2}$.

 The median impact parameter is 1.54 kpc for the Fit Orbit, and 4.59 kpc for the Tracer Orbit.
 All but two of the 2000 possible Segue 2 orbits pass within $2\sigma_{\phi_2}$ of the Fit CPS Orbit, while only $77.16\%$ pass within $2\sigma_{\phi_2}$ of the Tracer CPS Orbit.
-This discrepancy is caused by the difference in the position of the model CPS orbits around $\phi_1 \sim 10^\circ$ where the flyby occurs (see Section \ref{subsec:perturbation}).
+This discrepancy is caused by the difference in the position of the model CPS orbits around $\phi_1 \sim 10^\circ$ where the interaction occurs (see Section \ref{subsec:perturbation}).
 In this region, the Tracer Orbit is at a larger distance and closer to the upper edge of the stream in $\phi_2$, slightly farther away from the fiducial Segue 2 orbit, which passes just inside the Fit Orbit (see Figure \ref{fig:mc_orbits}).

-The timing of the encounter is consistent between the stream orbit models and is roughly 80 Myr ago, while the relative velocity of the flyby differs at just over 1-$\sigma$, with the Fit Orbit implying a $\sim10$ km/s lower velocity ($\sim$180 km/s) than the Tracer Orbit ($\sim$190 km/s).
+The timing of the encounter is consistent between the stream orbit models and is roughly 80 Myr ago, while the relative velocity of the encounter differs at just over 1$\sigma$, with the Fit Orbit implying a $\sim10$ km s$^{-1}$ lower velocity ($\sim$180 km s$^{-1}$) than the Tracer Orbit ($\sim$190 km s$^{-1}$).